Sprinklr Social

 • Use AI thoughtfully: AI tools can assist by drafting empathetic messages based on your tone guidelines.
 These drafts still require human review, ensuring sincerity without slowing down the response.

-🤖 Pro Tip: Sprinklr AI+ helps you respond with heart and precision.
+🤖 Pro Tip: If you want to send the replies quickly, Sprinklr AI+ helps you respond with heart and precision.
 It can suggest empathetic, on-brand replies, summarize complex cases, and pull accurate answers from your knowledge base — all while optimizing for tone and relevance.

 Worried about AI going off-script?
 Sprinklr AI+ includes built-in guardrails to minimize risks like hallucinations, so your messages stay trustworthy and human.
 Only the content you actively enter is shared with third-party AI, keeping your data secure and your voice authentic.

 Ignoring or downplaying a threat on social media only makes it worse.
-In 2025, preparedness means combining speed, empathy, and transparency, backed by AI-enabled tools and real human oversight.
+In 2026 and beyond, preparedness means combining speed, empathy, and transparency, backed by AI-enabled tools and real human oversight.

 Real-world examples of social media crisis management

 Crisis doesn’t play favorites.
 But how you respond can define your brand for years.
-Here are some real-world social media crisis management examples to learn from:
+Here are some real-world examples to learn from:

 1. e.l.f.
 Cosmetics